Ruling out the Unknowns (ukns)

 - Modify as needed to the kitchen.
 USE CAPS LOCK PEOPLE PAY MORE ATTENTION LOL.

 - Before you run the food, check.
-Always double check on delivery.
+Always double check before delivery.

 - Always remind the guest, simply but to the point, that you are here to make their life easier.